umbraco/organizer-guide/Organiser-Advice/virtual-meetups.md

 # Running virtual meetups

-Here are some tips from the London organisers on running virtual meetups.
+Here are some tips from the [Umbraco London](https://www.meetup.com/The-London-Umbraco-Meetup/) organisers on running virtual meetups.

 ## Format